EmoJokesOnYou/EmoJokesOnYou/README.md

 - 👀 I’m interested in EmoJokes
 - 🌱 I’m currently learning How to be an Emo
 - 💞️ I’m looking to collaborate on Nothing
-- 📫 How to reach me Call "Emo God" 3 times in you heart
+- 📫 How to reach me Call "Emo God" 3 times in your heart
 - 😄 Pronouns: notJoker
 - ⚡ Fun fact: I'm not funny but I like funny ppl